siddharth952/BitcoinConverter-iOS/README.md

 # BitcoinConverter

-#Designed for Iphone XR other device support would be added later.
+#Designed for Iphone XR other device support would be added with future updates.